Lumberj3ck/lumberj3ck-site/content/posts/go-packages/index.md

   go run main.go
 {{< / highlight >}}

-If we instead will run only one file out of this package we will get an error that imported name is undefined.
+If we attempt to run only one file from the package, we'll get an error indicating that an imported name is undefined.

-## How to use local modules inside of other modules
+## How to Use Local Modules Inside of Other Modules
 Let's create a module:

 {{< highlight bash >}}
   mkdir mymodule
   cd mymodule
 {{< / highlight >}}

-Inside of math_module let's create go mod file, this will mark for go that this directory is a module.
+Inside mymodule, let's create a go.mod file to mark this directory as a module for Go.

 {{< highlight bash >}}
   go mod init mymodule
 {{< / highlight >}}

-Inside of go.mod
+Within go.mod:

 {{< highlight go "linenos=table,hl_lines=,linenostart=1" >}}
 module mymodule